juneb125/.dotfiles/README.md

     * `ghostty` &mdash; terminal emulator

 ## My Environment
-Hardware plays a big part in customization and what works on my machine likely won't work on yours if even a few key things are different.

 What I'm using:
 * *device* &mdash; MacBook Air M1 (2020)
 * *operating system* &mdash; MacOS 15 (Sequoia)